 While our members are busy with our activity program their carers have a break, confident that their loved ones are well cared for and pursuing the interests of their choice.

-We also provide carers with advice, practical information and the opportunity for companionship with other carers to help them in looking after their loved ones – and in attending to their own wellbeing.
+We also provide carers with advice, practical information and the opportunity for companionship with other carers to help them look after their loved ones, while attending to their own well-being.

 Banksia Services Carrum Downs is jointly funded by the Commonwealth and Victorian governments.